reframejs/reframe/docs/sections/doNotRenderInBrowser.md

 By default a page is rendered in the browser so that it can have interactive views (a like button, an interactive graph, a To-Do list, etc.).
-But if a page has no interactive views then browser rendering is wasteful.

  - `doNotRenderInBrowser: false` (default value)
    <br/>